-Pictured in figure 1 is an example of a typical hardware and cabling layout for achieving dual media redundancy.
-The 2500-Tap RS-485 Remote I/O Tap and Terminator is required for dual media applications.
+Pictured in Figure 3 Typical Redundant Dual Media Layout is an example of a typical hardware and cabling layout for achieving dual media redundancy.
+The 2500-TAP RS-485 Remote I/O Tap and Terminator is required for dual media applications.

-Figure 1: Typical Dual Media Redundancy Layout
+Figure 3 Typical Redundant Dual Media Layout

-Pictured in figure 2 is an example of the recommended hardware and cabling layout for achieving optimum dual media redundancy.
+Pictured in Figure 4 Alternate Redundant Dual Media Layout, is an example of the recommended hardware and cabling layout for achieving optimum dual media redundancy.
 The recommended RIO connector is made by Phoenix Contact and the model number is 2761826.

-Figure 2: Recommended Dual Media Redundancy Layout
+Figure 4 Alternate Redundant Dual Media Layout

-Termination resistors must be installed at the ends of the trunk line, as shown in figure 2.
+Termination resistors must be installed at the ends of the trunk line, as shown in Figure 4 Alternate Redundant Dual Media Layout.
 The resistor value required depends on the trunk cable as specified in section 2.4.
 The terminating resistor is installed between terminal numbers 3 and 8, the transmit and receive lines.